rafaelhdr/glewlwyd-oauth2-server/README.md

 Use the secret to verify signature.

+## SSL/TLS

+OAuth 2 specifies that a secured connection is mandatory.

+An easy and free option is to use Let's Encrypt.
+Check the tutorial [Proxy with Caddy Server](https://github.com/rafaelhdr/glewlwyd-oauth2-server/blob/master/tutorials/proxy-with-caddy-server.md).

 # Volumes

 `/var/glewlwyd/conf` - Store glewdlwyd.conf file (and also, examples of MariaDB and SQLite config files).